The Definitive Guide to Investing in Germany

 Invest in Germany with ETFs and ADRs

 The easiest way to invest in Germany is through exchange-traded funds (ETFs).
 These securities can be purchased on U.S. stock exchanges and they offer diverse exposure to companies domiciled within the country.
 But American depositary receipts (ADRs) offer a more hands-on way to easily invest in individual companies without buying and selling stock on non-U.S. exchanges (which comes with added barriers, fees, and taxes).

 The most popular ETF used to invest in Germany is the iShares MSCI Germany Index Fund (EWG), which is managed by BlackRock's iShares group.
-Using the popular Germany MSCI Index, the fund holds around 50 stocks across more than 10 industries, with an expense ratio of 0.47% and a net asset value of $2 billion, as of October 2019.
+Using the popular Germany MSCI Index, the fund holds more than 60 stocks across more than 10 industries, with an expense ratio of 0.49% and a net asset value of $2.9 billion, as of September 2020.